hdShang/arxiv-daily/docs/cs-CV/2025-06-17/papers/250614765v4-earth-observation-foundation-model-phileo-pretraining-on-the-majorto.md

 ---
 layout: default
-title: Earth Observation Foundation Model PhilEO: Pretraining on the MajorTOM and FastTOM Datasets
+title: "Earth Observation Foundation Model PhilEO: Pretraining on the MajorTOM and FastTOM Datasets"
 ---

 # Earth Observation Foundation Model PhilEO: Pretraining on the MajorTOM and FastTOM Datasets